Avoid macros in documents

 Web-based document solutions provide the same interactive and automatic functions as macros do, but without the interoperability and security issues.

 Office applications can nearly always offer the same functions as macros through extensions, add-ons and plugins.
-If the right one doesn’t exist, you can get one built.
+If the right one does not exist, you can get one built.

 Before using extensions, add-ons or plugins you should: